sxu-yaokx/MAGCN/docs/index.md

 ### Urban computing

 The deployment of urban sensor networks is one of the most important progresses in urban digitization process.
 Recent advances in sensor technology enables the collection of a large variety of datasets.
-Multi-modality is one of the most significant features in knowledge discovery process in urban computing.
 Region-level prediction is a fundamental task in data-driven urban management.
 There are rich amount of topics, including citizen flow prediction, traffic demand prediction, arrival time estimation and meteorology forecasting.
 Non-euclidean structures exist in station-based prediction tasks, including bike-flow prediction, traffic volume prediction and point-based taxi demand prediction.

+The core issue for multi-modal machine learning is to build models that can process or relate information from multiple modalities, while multi-modal fusion is one of the most challenging problems in urban computing.
+Most existing works incorporate multi-modality auxiliary data as handcrafted features in a straightforward manner, which is imposible to make full use of the multi-modal features.
+However, our MAGCN can handle this multi-view situation easily.

 <div align="center">
     <img src="images/urban.jpg" width="100%" height ="100%" alt="urban.jpg" />